vcali/elk-ec2/README.md

   * The project was made assuming that an IAM user has already been created
   * To guarantee that it will work anywhere, I used Docker, so it is a requirement
   * The user needs to insert his own AWS credentials on ./ansible/Dockerfile
+  * I made a video showing the deploy: https://www.dropbox.com/sh/w7catzpk5antxka/AACye7640mGp2edl4uQpkXPEa?dl=0

+I suggest the user to download it instead of opening it directly on Dropbox - the stream may decrease the video quality

 How It Works
 ============